ArmandCorbeaux/a-better-bookworm/README.md

 - Zram creates a **swap space in memory**.
 And RAM has has quicker access than drive.
 - It performs **automatic data compression**.
 Zstd seems to be the best choice between CPU use and compression ratio.
 - In some point of view, ZRAM can be see as a process to perform RAM compression.
 And **virtually "expand" the available memory size** of the targetted computer.
-- I know that if I need some extra swap space which use the drive, I can use dphys-swapfile.

 **Use flatpak for some kind of applications rather than debian packages :**
 - Flatpak can be used by all kinds of desktop applications, and aims to be **as agnostic as possible** regarding how applications are built.
 There are **no requirements** regarding which programming languages, build tools, toolkits or frameworks can be used.
 - Desktop applications are **sandboxed**.
 - Having the **latest versions** of the installed applications.
-- **Expand the application store**.

 **Add some sources repositories for applications from major companies :**
 - Google Chrome, Microsoft Visual Studio Code, and Docker
 - They are **widely used** and **well supported**.
 - They are **in some way an "industry standard"**.
 - Repositories provide **sometimes supported more up-to-date packages for the OS**.
-- I don't think that "everything is bad in the world".

 **Have some specific fonts :**
 - I like the **"ligature support" feature**.